Lecrapouille/OpenGLCppWrapper/README.md

 **Warning:** This library is not a game engine but just an oriented object wrapper for OpenGL that can be used in a game engine.
-This API, contrary to others C++ OpenGL API really use object oriented and does not just content to give a C++ flavorish name to OpenGL routines.
+This API, contrary to others C++ OpenGL API really use object oriented and does not just content to give a C++ flavor'ish name to OpenGL routines.

 ## Why another C++ wrapper for OpenGL ?

 Short answer: I disliked others API I found on github !
 Long answer:

-* C++ APIs I saw on github just give a C++ flavor'ish taste to OpenGL functions.
-None of them have real class inheritance over OpenGL objects.

-* This API allows to write 3D scenes in really few lines of C++ code with almost no knowledge about OpenGL.
-You just have to understand the OpenGL shader language: GLSL.

-* Public interfaces of this API are reduced as much as possible.

 * As a beginner of OpenGL Core, I always get confused by the order of creation/binding of OpenGL objects.
 With this API you do not have to